35up/recommendations-slider/README.md

 # Recommendations Slider

-Component library to include 35up Recommendations in yur store
+Component library to include 35up Recommendations in your store